Rhenish fan

 The subdivision of West Central German into a series of dialects, according to the differing extent of the High German consonant shift, is particularly pronounced.
-It known as the Rhenish fan (Rheinischer Fächer, Rijnlandse waaier) because on the map of dialect boundaries, the lines form a fan shape.
+It is known as the Rhenish fan (Rheinischer Fächer, Rijnlandse waaier) because on the map of dialect boundaries, the lines form a fan shape.
 Here, no fewer than eight isoglosses, named after places on the Rhine River, run roughly west to east.
 They partially merge into a simpler system of boundaries in East Central German.
-The table on the right lists the isoglosses (bold) and the main resulting dialects (italics), arranged from north to south.
+The table below lists the isoglosses (bold, in light fields) and the main resulting dialects (italics, in dark fields), arranged from north to south.